Pat-On/php_demo_udemy/readme.md

 ### Super Globals
 https://www.php.net/manual/en/language.variables.superglobals.php

-Several predefined variables in PHP are "superglobals", which means they are available in all scopes throughout a script.
+Several predefined variables in PHP are "super-globals", which means they are available in all scopes throughout a script.
 There is no need to do global $variable; to access them within functions or methods.

         $GLOBALS
         $_SERVER